 Under normal circumstances the owner of a media company is best advised to steer clear of editorial matters, but that won’t work at the Post any longer.
 It’s become obvious that, with the election of Donald Trump, none of the editors at the paper can be trusted to uphold even the most basic of journalistic standards.

 This has been true since Trump first announced his candidacy, but it has escalated gruesomely since his election.
 Witness, for instance, what is perhaps the shoddiest piece of feature writing since Rolling Stone published its blatantly false story about a campus rape at the University of Virginia. » Read More

 Maines is president of The Media Institute.
 The opinions expressed are his alone and not those of The Media Institute, its board, advisory councils, or contributors.
-The full version of this article appeared in The Hill on March 2, 2017.
+The full version of this article appeared in The Hill on Nov.
+29, 2016.